How to Fix Over- and Under-Saturated Photos Using Lightroom Classic

 Here are a few scenarios where you might find your image needs saturation adjustments as part of the correction process:

-• If you shoot in RAW, keep in mind that your image will look a bit by design.
+• If you shoot in RAW, keep in mind that your image will look a bit flat by design.
 RAW captures more data when it saves a photo, but the image is yet to be processed or interpreted.
 Increasing the saturation is necessary to “correct” it to its real-world look.

-• If you’re shooting scenes with challenging lighting (like shooting into the sun), your image might be saturated due to flare.
+• If you’re shooting scenes with challenging (like shooting into the sun), your image might be saturated due to flare.
 Adjustments can bring this saturation back.

 • Using a slightly older camera?
 Sensor technology has evolved significantly.
 The image might need a bit more of a saturation correction.

 Because our perception of color is subjective and our memories of color can change, it’s easy to overdo it with the saturation slider.
-Many photographers think of saturation as a tool, more than a correction.
-Some of my earliest images are clearly oversaturated, with colors that look like an attempt to replicate a cartoon.
-But when used properly, saturation is one of the key correction tools.
+Many photographers think of saturation as a creative tool, more than a correction.
+Some of my earliest images are clearly oversaturated, with that look like an attempt to replicate a cartoon.
+But when used properly, saturation is of the key correction tools.

 Saturation is easy to correct in Adobe Lightroom.
 Let’s learn how.